h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 3. Explain the bias-variance tradeoff demonstrated in this data
 4. Sketch a graph showing training vs validation accuracy
 5. If Netflix wants to keep user complaints below 10%, what's the maximum acceptable tree depth?
-6. What business implications does this overfitting have for Netflix?
-7. Calculate the correlation between training accuracy and user complaints.
-What does this reveal?
-8. If Netflix has 100 million users and each complaint costs $5 in customer service, calculate the total cost of overfitting at depth 6
+6. If Netflix has 100 million users and each complaint costs $2 in customer service, calculate the total cost of overfitting at depth 6

 For a detailed explanation of this question, see [Question 1: Overfitting Detection Game](L6_4_1_explanation.md).